 Throughout the late 70s and 80s, the Community Foundation operated the Center with a variety of entertainment, including the local symphony, theater, travelogues, movies, concerts, and outside promoter events.
 But, a theater designed in 1930 lacked the dressing rooms, backstage areas and support spaces needed by these presentations.
 The Foundation began transforming the old furniture space into what is now known as the Hilt Building which houses the 169 seat Beardsley Theater, visual arts gallery, meeting rooms, rehearsal halls, dressing rooms and reception areas.

 Sooner than later, renovation was due once again in the main theater.
 To this end, in 1992 the Community Foundation funded the creation of a master plan. $16 million in capitol needs were identified and Muskegon County voters were asked to approve a bond issue.
 Through their generosity the work began in 1998.

 Schlossman and Crane’s vision of a Spanish castle had been restored to the theater, along with many accessibility and safety improvements.
 All lighting, sound and rigging was brought up to the highest current technology and was greatly expanded.
 Additionally, a new two-level lobby was built connecting the foyer of the old theater with the lobby of the Hilt building.
 The lower level holds a 100-seat event space and additional restrooms.

-Continuing to improve the quality of life for the residents of Muskegon County, the Community Foundation for Muskegon County remains committed to the Frauenthal Center for the Performing Arts and its future development.
+Continuing to improve the quality of life for the residents of Muskegon County, the Community Foundation for Muskegon County remains committed to the Frauenthal Center and its future development.
 Many exciting performances continue to grace the stage of the Frauenthal Theater.

 Contact Eric Messing at 231.332.4135 or firstname.lastname@example.org to learn how you, too, can play an important part in the ongoing success and preservation of Muskegon’s gem and West Michigan’s grandest theater.